snooppr/snoop/README.en.md

 <summary> 🟤 Self-build software from source</summary>

 **Native Installation**
+ • Note: don't do this if you want to install snoop on android/termux *(see dedicated section below for that).*
-Note: The required version of Python 3.7+
+ • Note: the required version of Python 3.7+

 ```
 # Clone the repository